 Bishop Announces FAA Decision to Continue Direct Flights Between Lansing and D.C.

-WASHINGTON – Congressman Mike Bishop (MI-08) is pleased to announce the Federal Aviation Administration (FAA)’s decision to continue direct service flights between the Capital Region International Airport (LAN) and Washington Reagan National Airport (DCA).
+“I am absolutely thrilled that the FAA has made its decision to continue direct flights between the Comeback State and our nation’s capitals," said Bishop, who has been working on this issue throughout his time in Congress.
 The route, which was discontinued when Sun Country Airlines officially ended its Lansing services on Oct.
 1, 2015, has an estimated $16 million economic impact on the Lansing area.
-In response, Rep. Bishop issued the following statement:

 “I am absolutely thrilled that the FAA has made its decision to continue direct flights between the Comeback State and our nation’s capitals.
 Throughout my time in Congress, I have been working closely with FAA and Department of Transportation officials on this issue because this outcome has a real impact on our families and local economy.
 When there was no resolution in the fall, despite multiple airlines bidding for the slot, I spoke directly with Secretary of Transportation Anthony Foxx about our district’s concerns and continued to press for renewed service in the months that followed.